descartez/kitchenette/README.md

   - Buzzfeed's Solid CSS for the front end
   - FactoryGirl with Rspec for tests (all found in the spec folder, run `rails spec` to run them)

+### How to reach the Admin panel:
+  - Create a user (either by signing up manually or console command)
+  - Admins are promoted from users using User model methods `make_admin!` and `remove_admin!`.
+Once you've created a user, promote them to an admin in the console.
+  - Usually the navbar will only show a `recipes` and `about` link.
+Once you login as an admin user, there will be a third link `admin`.
+  - You can now edit, delete, or publish submitted recipes!

 ### Some Notes: